 GST-registered businesses which adopt ASK will enjoy the following benefits:

-Is GST ASK Mandatory?
+Is IRAS ASK Certification Mandatory?

 ASK is compulsory when you are applying for the following GST Schemes: